vezeli/cit/README.md

-CIT is a command-line interface designed to calculate the tax liability associated with capital income tax on the buying, selling, and spending of cryptocurrencies, adhering to the rules and regulations set forth by the Swedish Tax Agency (Swe., Skatteverket).
+CIT is a command-line interface designed to calculate the tax liability associated with capital income tax on the buying, selling, and spending of cryptocurrencies, following to the rules and regulations set forth by the Swedish Tax Agency (Swe., Skatteverket).

-CIT is a double-nested recursive acronym that stands for **CIT's Income Tax** where the first CIT represents *Crypto Income Tax* and is also an acronym from the term capital income tax.
+CIT is a double-nested recursive acronym that stands for **CIT's Income Tax** with the first CIT represents *Crypto Income Tax* and is also an acronym from the term capital income tax.

-## Installation and documentation
+## Installation and Documentation

 ### Installation